benashford/rs-es/README.md

 ### Some, non-exhaustive, specific TODOs

-1. Implement Bulk API
-2. Scan and scroll
+1. Scan and scroll
+2. Check JSON models to use u64 where necessary, not just i64.
+3. Use `expect` instead of `unwrap` on `Option` "unwrappings" to get better error messages.
 3. Implement `version_type` option in all appropriate places where `version` is used.
 3. Implement `format_query_string` as trait (potentially).
 3. Sorting (https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-sort.html)